Nurse Faculty Loan Program

 If you are granted a Nursing Faculty Loan you must:

-- Sign a promissory note with the Student Loan Office in Macon, GA every semester.
+- Sign a promissory note with the Student Loan Office in Macon, Georgia, every semester.

-- Complete the nurse educator cognate series concentration, which includes 9 semester hours.
+- Complete the nurse educator cognate series concentration, which includes nine semester hours.

 What is the process for applying?